 These days I spend just as much time promoting my latest posts as I do writing them and guess what?
 I’m reaching a lot more people.
 Funny that!

-On the day I publish a post I tend to share it twice that day on Twitter, once in the morning and once in the evening.
+On the day I publish a post I tend to share it three times that day on Twitter, once in the morning, one mid afternoon and once in the evening.
 I then share the post a few times again in the future.
-Everyone has different views on how often to share a post on Twitter but personally I feel twice in a day is enough.
+Everyone has different views on how often to share a post on Twitter but personally, I feel twice in a day is enough.
 The last thing I want to do is bombard people and annoy them.

 Relevant Facebook Groups